Frequently Asked Questions

 - All students will be required to provide documentation of a negative COVID-19 PCR molecular test result, with the test having been taken up to 72 hours prior to their arrival to campus.
 Or students may used one of our on-campus test days (see our On Campus Testing Calendar).

-- All students will also be required to fill out a Risk Assessment Form about their activities during the previous 72-hour period.
+- All students will also be required to answer our Risk Assessment Questions about their activities during the previous 72-hour period.

 As students arrive on campus with staggered timing, they will be tested again.
 Click here for more on our testing expectations at the outset of the year.